 “When can we expect Kente behind the bar Wen?”

 “My family.
 The house was always full of people and life.
 Oh and the weather of course!”

 What typical Dutch characteristic do you hate?

-And what do you think is great about the Dutchies?
+And what do you think is great about the Dutchies?.

-Which nationality is nicest to serve?
+Which nationality do you think is nicest to serve?

 If you could change anything about the Pig, what would that be?

-A famous quote from David?
+A famous quote from Wendy?

 “Okay, don’t sweat.
 I’ll do it”.